Paris - Ile De France

 Saint-Merry Church through the centuries

-A church was therefore built in the late 9th century, in order to replace the chapel and shelter his precious relics.
+A church was therefore built in the late 9th century to replace the chapel and shelter his precious relics.

 This church, rebuilt in the 13th century, was eventually replaced by the current one during the 16th century.